akshatrb/Loan-Prediction-V1/README.md

 Data Source:
         Kaggle

 Steps pretty much are self explanatory.
+Necessary comments at appropriate places added.

 Feel free to ask of any doubts and consider dropping a ⭐ if the repo was of help!